MBoreham/Simple-ERC20Token/README.md

 Important

 OpenZeppelin Contracts uses semantic versioning to communicate backwards compatibility of its API and storage layout.
 For upgradeable contracts, the storage layout of different major versions should be assumed incompatible, for example, it is unsafe to upgrade from 4.9.3 to 5.0.0.
-Learn more at Backwards Compatibility.
+Learn more at (https://openzeppelin.com/contracts).

 ---